 The district is dominated to some extent by the Palace of the Parliament that was built in the Communist era which includes the Museum of Contemporary Art.
 The National Museum is close by in Revolution Square and is home to the best of Romanian art that was assembled by the Royal Family.
 It was opened in 1948.

-The President of Romania lives here while other attractions are the Botanical Gardens, with its glasshouse holding exotic flora, the Opera House, St. Elisabeth Chapel and St. Elefterie Church.
+The President of Romania lives here while other tourist attractions are the Botanical Gardens, with its glasshouse holding exotic flora, the Opera House, St. Elisabeth Chapel and St. Elefterie Church.

 You should also visit one of the ornate teahouses, each with a lovely courtyard while in Cotroceni.
 There is a good choice of restaurants in the neighborhood while some of the top international hotel chains are represented there.